After the Visa is Approved

 Your visa will be placed in your passport and mailed to you.
 There is no pick-up at the Consulate.
 All passport delivery is conducted through a courier service that has a partnership with the consulate to return your visa after issued.
 Upon the approval of your visa you will receive instructions on how to contract this service.
 This service is mandatory.
 The consulate will not be responsible for losses or damages that may occur to the correspondence, nor any tracking system.
 If the correspondence gets lost, you would have to prepare all the documents again in order to receive another visa.
 One envelop can hold up to four visas; issuance of five or more visas will require additional envelops.

-Passports containing visas and additional documents will be returned to applicants in sealed envelopes by the courrier service within two to three working days once a Consular officer approves the immigrant visa application.
+Passports containing visas and additional documents will be returned to applicants in sealed envelopes by the courrier service within seven (7) working days once a Consular officer approves the immigrant visa application.

 The courier plastic envelope may be opened by you.
 You will note that along with your passport with the visa you will receive a second sealed envelope which contains all the documents that you submitted in your visa interview.
 You must NOT open this envelop and must hand-carry it to the U.S.